BSCRA HANDBOOK 2025

 3. Where the real car has closed wheel arches the competitor may choose to cut them out or leave them in

-4. The body may be left unpainted where the front wheel arches would be on the real car
+4. The body must be painted in at least 2 different colours.
+The body may be left unpainted where the front wheel arches would be on the real car.
+The windscreen and windows must remain transparent as on the real car

 5. Front wheel graphics shall be appropriately positioned on the body.